Constraining the Energy Momentum Tensor through DVCS Dispersion Relation beyond Leading Power: DVCS dispersion relation and angular Momentum

 Now recalling that the total angular momentum of the nucleon $J^q$ is given as:

 one can express the nucleon DVCS subtraction constant as:

 Thus, in the nucleon case, the DVCS subtraction constant provides a relation between the Polyakov-Weiss $D$-term, the momentum distribution and the total angular momentum one.
-Assuming that the first moment of the $D$-term is also the dominant one (this is a standard assumption regularising the deconvolution problem although its validity remains questionable \cite{Dutrieux:2021nlz,Dutrieux:2024bgc}), one can obtain the approximated relation:
+Assuming that the first coefficient of the $D$-term expansion on Gegenbauer polynomials basis is also the dominant one (this is a standard assumption regularising the deconvolution problem, although its validity remains questionable \cite{Dutrieux:2021nlz,Dutrieux:2024bgc}), one can obtain the approximated relation:

 connecting the EMT form factors.
 This holds in Fourier space: the maps of pressure and shear forces within the nucleon depend on the maps of momentum and angular momentum.